 Internal Storage and Organization

-With 68 liters of total capacity, the ULA Circuit can hold a lot of gear, not even counting what you can lash its exterior.
-Most of the pack’s storage is in a large main compartment that secures with a roll top closure, making it easy to pack and access the gear stored inside.
-The advantage of a roll top closure is that it provides excellent top compression for larger loads, without requiring any additional weight, such as a top lid, to contain the fabric in an extension collar.
+With 68 liters of total capacity, the ULA Circuit can hold a lot of gear and it’s one of the highest volume ultralight-style backpacks you can buy with few peers.
+Most of the pack’s storage is in a large main compartment that secures with a roll-top closure, making it easy to pack and access the gear stored inside.
+The advantage of a roll-top closure is that it provides excellent top compression for larger loads, without requiring any additional weight, such as a top lid, to contain the fabric in an extension collar.

 Backpack Frame and Suspension System